-The Gender Studies minor is interdisciplinary, which means that it includes not only courses listed with the GNST code, but also relevant courses in departments and programs across the university.
+The Minor in Gender Studies is interdisciplinary which means that it includes relevant courses from departments and programs across the university.

-See the list of frequently taught courses below.
-Each semester, additional courses may be offered that qualify to count for the Gender Studies minor (see main Gender Studies page for approved upcoming courses).
-Permission to do an Internship in Gender Studies or to take a course beyond what is listed on this website is given by the gender studies coordinator.
+View the list below of frequently taught courses.
+Each semester, additional courses may be offered that qualify to count for the Gender Studies minor.
+Please contact the coordinator to take an Internship in Gender Studies or to take a course beyond what is listed.

 GNST 2300 Introduction to Gender Studies (required for the minor)

 Recommended prerequisite: RHET 1311.
 A cross-cultural, interdisciplinary analysis of gender.
 Includes examination of gender identity, social roles, and cultural symbolism in politics, economics, family, health, socialization, religion, and language.
 Three credit hours.